-percent of the Credit units in the Project to tenant ownership.
+12. At the end of the 15-year Compliance Period, the Owner shall transfer ownership of 100 percent of the Credit units in the Project to tenant ownership.
 The transfer shall be in accordance with Owner's transfer plan submitted and accepted by the CDA.
 The plan shall incorporate a limited partnership ownership exit strategy and provide for services including home ownership education and training.
 The purchase price for each unit at time of sale shall be affordable to households with incomes meeting Credit eligibility requirements.
 To be eligible, the buyer must have had a Credit qualifying income at the time of initial occupancy or time of purchase.
 Until the time the Credit units are purchased by a qualified tenant or in the event the Credit units are not acquired by a qualified tenant, the Owner will extend the duration of low income use for the longest period (30 years) and the Owner agrees that Code Sections 42(h)(6)(E)(i)(ii) and 42 (h)(6)(F) shall not apply to the Project.
 13. The Project is located within walking distance of public transportation.
-14. - jects financed with tax-exempt Bonds which agree to extend the long term affordability of the ject and maintain the duration of the low-income use for: A minimum of 25 years (i.e. a 10-year extended use period) A minimum of 30 years (i.e. a 15-year extended use period) 15.
-The Project has a prior commitment/reservation of Credits from a previous round that did not fully fund the Project and requires additional Credits to make the Project feasible.
-16. The following percent of the Credit units shall have gross rents established at a level not greater than the applicable maximum Credit rent for persons with incomes equal to the following percent of median income.
-Applicable Rent Restrictions: 100% of Credit units at rent limits for families at 50% of median income 75% of Credit units at rent limits for families at 40% of median income 75% of Credit units at rent limits for families at 50% of median income 50% of Credit units at rent limits for families at 40% of median income 50% of Credit units at rent limits for families at 50% of median income 17.
+15. The Project has a prior commitment/reservation of Credits from a previous round that did not fully fund the Project and requires additional Credits to make the Project feasible.
+16. The following percent of the Credit units shall have gross rents established at a level not greater than the applicable maximum Credit rent for persons with incomes equal to the following percent of median income. Арр licable Rent Restrictions: 100% of Credit units at rent limits for families at 50% of median income 75% of Credit units at rent limits for families at 40% of median income 75% of Credit units at rent limits for families at 50% of median income 50% of Credit units at rent limits for families at 40% of median income 50% of Credit units at rent limits for families at 50% of median income 17.
 The Project is located in a Qualified Census Tract and is part of a cooperatively developed plan that provides for community revitalization.